A structured agenda for 30-minute meetings: 10 mins for them, 10 mins for you, 10 mins for the future.

 This part is about growth.
 The team member and manager talk about career goals, learning, or skill development.
 It keeps motivation high and shows that the company cares about long-term success.

-- New employees: The structure helps managers quickly build trust and understand early struggles.
+- Onboarding New Employees: The structure helps build trust quickly.
+New hires know exactly what to expect in every meeting, reducing anxiety and surfacing early struggles.

 Tips for making the model effective